 - The Most Direct Means to Eternal Bliss by Michael Langford

-- Seven Steps to Awakening, compiled by Michael Langford
+- Seven Steps to Awakening, together with other books by Michael Langford

 - Vivekachudamani by Shankara